Mauragkas/Project_DS/PartA/ask1/README.md

 ### Merge Sort

-The merge sort algorithm was implemented using Rust's rayon crate for parallelism.
-The program divides the data into smaller chunks, sorts each chunk in parallel, and then merges the sorted chunks back together.
+The merge sort algorithm was optimized for better performance and resource utilization.
+It still leverages Rust's rayon crate for parallelism but introduces the following changes to improve efficiency:

-Merge sort has a time complexity of O(n log n) and is an efficient sorting algorithm for large datasets.
-Its parallel implementation further improves its performance by utilizing multiple CPU cores.
+1. **Buffering**: An additional buffer array is used, eliminating the need for cloning elements.
+This reduces both memory allocation and deallocation, thereby enhancing the algorithm's speed.

+2. **In-Place Sorting**: The algorithm now performs in-place sorting using a single mutable buffer that's passed along during recursive splits and merges.
+This further reduces the overhead associated with data movement.

+3. **Swapping**: `std::mem::swap` is used to switch the sorted and unsorted data between the original array and the buffer.
+This is more efficient than traditional element-wise assignment.

+These modifications collectively reduce the computational overhead, providing a more efficient sorting process.
+Merge sort retains its O(n log n) time complexity but the constant factors are improved, especially beneficial for sorting large datasets.

+The parallel implementation, coupled with these optimizations, makes this version of merge sort highly efficient, taking full advantage of multiple CPU cores for quicker sorting tasks.

 ## Usage